The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 The “fold” is a term that originally comes from the newspaper industry— wherein an eye-catching headline and/or graphic is appropriately positioned to snag the attention of those passing by at a glance.
 When positioned right, newspapers were more likely to be sold.

-For your landing page, the above the fold section is the entire portion of the page that your potential leads can see without scrolling— and is going to be the first thing that visitors see.
+For your landing page, the above-the-fold section is the entire portion of the page that your potential leads can see without scrolling—and it will be the first thing that visitors see.

 Remember the old adage: “You’ll never get a second chance to make a great first impression?”